 Graduates of our doctoral program have gone on to serve in other academic institutions as professors and researchers, in government or nonprofit education organizations, and as members of the National Writing Project.
 Many of our graduates also work in schools, as administrators and curriculum coordinators with a strong understanding of current literacy research and practice.

-Literacy education doctoral students at the University of Maine are part of the College of Education and Human Development’s innovative Ph.D. in PreK-12 Education program.
-Students are part of two cohorts: A core cohort, made up of individuals pursuing the same area of study (literacy) and a second cohort of individuals from different concentrations (educational leadership/prevention and intervention studies).
+Literacy education doctoral students at the University of Maine are part of the College of Education and Human Development’s innovative Ph.D. in Education program.
+Students are part of two cohorts: A core cohort, made up of individuals pursuing the same area of study (literacy) and a second cohort of individuals from our other specializations.
 This model encourages dialogue across multiple, yet related disciplines, while enabling students to develop in-depth expertise in their focus area.
 To the degree possible, courses are adapted to the needs, interests and schedules of the group.

-Applicants for the doctoral program must have a master’s or Certificate of Advanced Study degree.
-Applications are accepted on a rolling basis, and applications should be submitted through the University of Maine Graduate School.
-For more information on how to apply contact Program Coordinator Susan Bennett-Armistead, email@example.com.
+Applicants for the doctoral program must have at least a master’s degree.
+Applications should be submitted through the University of Maine Graduate School.
+For more information on how to apply contact Graduate Program Coordinator Susan Bennett-Armistead, email@example.com.

-Susan Bennett-Armistead, Ph.D., Program Coordinator, Associate Professor of Early Literacy
+Susan Bennett-Armistead, Ph.D., Graduate Program Coordinator, Associate Professor of Early Literacy

 William “Dee” Nichols, Ph.D., Professor